 Therefore, RISAConnection takes the design compression load as:

 For the stand alone version of RISAConnection Cinput would be the user-input Brace Compressive Load.
 For the RISA-3D integrated version, this will be imported as the governing axial compressive value in the brace per the RISA-3D solved load combinations.

 For more information on how to calculate Cexpected, see AISC 341-10 sections F1.6a(2) and F2.3.

 Even when integrated with RISA-3D, RISAConnection does not always have all the information about the possible load combinations and resulting forces.
 This is because seismic brace connections may be designed to their expected strengths, which is different fundamentally from RISA-3D’s analysis.

 Therefore, if a connection has two braces, such as a Chevron brace or a Diagonal brace with braces above and below, the program will consider multiple combinations of brace load in order to account for reversible lateral load directions.
-RISAConnection considers the following load cases.
+RISAConnection considers the following load directions.

 Load Distribution Calculations

-For example, if you have selected the “Zero Moment (Uniform Force Method)” analysis for your SCBF diagonal brace connection, RISAConnection will calculate the axial and shear forces at each interface sub-connection (such as the “Gusset to Beam” connection) for each of the four SCBF loading cases (S1-S4).
+For example, if you have selected the “Zero Moment (Uniform Force Method)” analysis for your SCBF diagonal brace connection, RISAConnection will calculate the axial and shear forces at each interface sub-connection (such as the “Gusset to Beam” connection) for each of the four possible SCBF loading directions (S1-S4).
 Each of these calculations is shown in detail on the “Seismic” tab of the results report.

 The maximum/governing values are then reported in the “Load Distribution (Governing)” section and on each of the subsequent result report tabs.